Central to torch is the torch_tensor objects.

 new_zeros(size, dtype=NULL, device=NULL, requires_grad=FALSE) -> Tensor

-Returns a Tensor of size size
+Returns a Tensor of size size filled with

-.
-By default, the returned Tensor has the same
+0. By default, the returned Tensor has the same

-and torch_device
+torch_dtype and torch_device as this

 tensor.